bovinehero/bovinehero.github.io/_posts/2019-06-18-Stapler-Walkthrough.md

 139/tcp   open   netbios-ssn Samba smbd 3.X - 4.X (workgroup: WORKGROUP)
 ```

 SMB uses either IP port 139 or 445.
 SMB originally ran on top of NetBIOS using port 139.
 NetBIOS is an older transport layer that allows Windows computers to talk to each other on the same network.
-Later versions of SMB (after Windows 2000) began to use port 445 on top of a TCP stack.
-Using TCP allows SMB to work over the internet.
+Later versions of SMB (after Windows 2000) began to use port 445 on top of a TCP stack which allows SMB to work over the internet.
 The supporting ports 137 (name service) and 138 (datagram) are used for NetBIOS on the WinTEL stack.
 This helps nmap best guess a Linux service, interesting that we are using 139 and NOT 445.

 ```
 3306/tcp  open   mysql       MySQL 5.7.12-0ubuntu1
 ```

 Standard port for mysqldb access, this _should_ be set to local host-only access, could be useful but normally requires a login.
-Confirms that we have a LAMP stack on the box, and if we were bad guys this would be a value extraction service.
+Confirms that we have a LAMP stack on the box, and if we were bad guys this could be a good value extraction service.

 ```
 666/tcp   open   doom?